Myneyy/WebDev-Cheat-Sheet/README.md

 ---

 ## 🚀 Purpose
-This cheat sheet is designed to provide a **quick overview of the basics** in HTML, CSS, and common shortcuts.
+This cheat sheet is meant to give a **quick look at the basics** of HTML, CSS, and common shortcuts.
-It is mainly for beginners to **learn and review concepts**, and also for myself to **easily recall important commands**.
+It's mostly for beginners to **learn and practice the essentials**, and also for me to **quickly check and remember important commands**.

 ---